flipsasser/permissive/README.markdown

 Permissive gives your ActiveRecord models granular permission support =
-Permissive combines a model-based permissions system with bitmasking to create a flexible approach to maintaining permissions on your ActiveRecord models.
+Permissive makes it trivial to add complex permission granting and checking to your applications using ActiveRecord.
+It combines a model-based permissions system with bitmasking to create a flexible approach to maintaining permissions on your models.
 It supports an easy-to-use set of methods for accessing and determining permissions, including some fun metaprogramming.

 Installation